yodertv/Reminders/doc/README.md

 - Use package.json file for my two configuration items, src_dir, build_dir and lib_dir
 - Changed bake to prep and added node_module dependancy check.
 - Upgraded angular to solve :port issue with ngResource.
 Version 1.3.8
-- Still one bug.
+- Still one bug (Big#??).
 Today page is blank when routed to from History. -- Fixed by adding '/' after #.

 ###2.1
 - Use node-static to serve up my static files.